 Examples of possible harassment from creditors

-We've been providing debt advice for more than 25 years, and in this time we've seen a lot of examples of unfair practice from creditors.
+We've been providing debt advice for 30 years, and in this time we've seen a lot of examples of unfair practice from creditors.
 Some of these are outlawed by industry rules or codes of practice, and some of them are illegal.

 - Calling you at unreasonable times of the day or night

 - Calling you at work without permission, or after you've told them to stop

 - Discussing your debts with a family member or employer

 - Refusing to deal with advice organisations like us, or not giving you a fair 'breathing space' after you've contacted an organisation for help

 - Pressuring you to pay off a debt by borrowing more money

 - Using legal or technical language to confuse you

 - Sending letters that look like court forms